pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  database or :py:data:`NAV_NOT_FOUND` if there are no navaids of that type in the database.  *You must pass exactly one navaid type to this routine.*

  You'll note there is no ``findNextNavAidOfType()`` function.
+Because all navaids of the same type are grouped together, you can iterate between ``findFirstNavAidOfType()`` and ``findLastNavAidOfType()``.
  A common work around is to load all navaid information into your plugin and then search within that data structure.

- .. warning:: Due to a bug in the SDK, when fix loading is disabled in the rendering settings screen, calling this routine with fixes returns a bogus navaid.
-Using this navaid can crash X-Plane.

  >>> xp.findLastNavAidOfType(navType=xp.Nav_DME)
  26189